Caedilla/RSA/README.md

 <https://www.curseforge.com/wow/addons/rsa>

 ## About
 RSA is an addon that can announce spell casts to various chat channels.
 There is a large selection of abilities for each class that RSA can announce, such as interrupts, defensive cooldowns, and utility spells e.g Soulstone.

+## Classic Support
+RSA Currently does not support classic.
+Support for classic may come in the upcoming weeks.

-## Options
+## Options & Features
 You can open RSA's configuration window by typing **/rsa** in chat.
 You can alternatively go to the addon settings tab in the Interface options, and find RSA in your list of addons, which has a button to open RSA's configuration panel.
 ### Announcement Conditions
 You can configure RSA to only send messages when you are doing certain content or under certain conditions: